finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 oc annotate compliancescans/ocp4-cis-node-worker compliance.openshift.io/rescan=
 ```

-The compliance operator will auto-remiate all CIS policies with the exception of those policies that the CIS define as requirement manual rediation.
+The compliance operator will auto-remediate all CIS policies with the exception of those policies that the CIS define as requireing manual rediation.
 In the next section we will address these [manual remdiations](accelerators/kubernetes/ocp/gcp/04_remediation_of_manual_CIS_controls).